How blessed are those who show mercy! For they will be shown mercy.~Matthew 5:7 CEV

 God taught me that I am no better than this woman at times.
 I can easily complain about someone who does things differently than I do or who practices their Christianity in a way that seems legalistic or strange to me.
 I need mercy when I treat others badly, too.
 He is Good!

 How have you had mercy shown to you?

-Dear Heavenly Father, thank you for your mercy and grace.
-Help me to show mercy to others as you have shown it to me.
-In Jesus’ Name.
-Amen.
+Heavenly Father, thank You for Your mercy and grace.
+Help me to show mercy to others as You have shown to me.